← All posts

 A potential client evaluating an attorney profile is making a trust decision.
 They're about to share details about an accident, an arrest, a custody dispute, a financial crisis.
 They want evidence that other people in similar situations trusted this attorney and were satisfied with the outcome.

-Reviews are that evidence.
-A profile with forty Google reviews averaging 4.8 stars creates a fundamentally different impression than a profile with no reviews.
-Reviews matter even more when clients find you through AI — they're the trust signal these systems rely on most.
-The visitor doesn't read all forty reviews.
-They read the star count, scan two or three recent reviews, and form a trust judgment in seconds.
+Reviews provide that evidence.
+A profile with a strong review base creates a different impression than a profile with no visible reviews.
+Reviews also shape AI-search source material.
+The visitor does not read every review.
+They read the star count, scan a few recent reviews, and form a trust judgment quickly.

-The specificity of reviews matters.
+Review specificity counts.
 A review that says "Great attorney, highly recommend" is better than nothing.
-A review that says "Tom handled my car accident case after I was rear-ended on I-94.
-He was responsive, explained the process clearly, and got a fair settlement in about four months" is materially more convincing.
+A review that describes the case type, location, responsiveness, and client experience is materially more convincing.
 It tells the next visitor that someone with a similar situation had a good experience.
-It also gives AI systems specific, verifiable content to draw from when generating recommendations.
+It also gives AI systems more specific source material.

 Profiles that convert make reviews visible and prominent.
 They don't bury them in a separate tab or behind a click.
 The social proof is part of the first impression, not an afterthought.